Islands - 215 Members

 • Established biosecurity measures as an important aspect of our work on Tasman Island.

-FoTI meets each month to plan future work on Tasman Island.
+FoTI meets every second month to plan future work on Tasman Island.
 Volunteers with an interest in the conservation and preservation of the natural and cultural elements of Tasman Island are welcome to join us.
-You can also donate to our cause at https://wildcaretas.org.au/product/branch-fundraising-friends-of-tasman-island/
+You can also contribute, financially, to our work at https://wildcaretas.org.au/groups/friends-of-tasman-island

 Follow us on: